snu-vldb-ta/SNU-BKMS1-2024S/README.md

 3. Monitor the buffer hit/miss ratio of MySQL
 - While running the benchmark, collect performance metrics (e.g., I/O status, transaction throughput, hit/miss ratio) and record them in a separate file for future analysis.
 Refer to the [performance monitoring guide](https://github.com/kyongs/MySQL-TPCC-Installation/blob/main/4_performance_analysis.md).
 - Also, regarding hit ratio, this is a way to monitor buffer hit rate.
+- You should monitor the hit ratio while MySQL server is **running**.
 ```bash
 $ ./bin/mysql -uroot -pyourPassword
 Welcome to the MySQL monitor.
 Commands end with ; or \g.Your MySQL connection id is 8Server version: 8.0.15 Source distribution